ocp-power-automation/ocp4-upi-powervm/README.md

 # ls data/
 id_rsa  id_rsa.pub  pull-secret.txt
 ```
- * id_rsa & id_rsa.pub : The key pair used for accessing the hosts.
-Note: default user for CoreOS is 'core'.
+ * `id_rsa` & `id_rsa.pub` : The key pair used for accessing the hosts.
+These files are not required if you provide `public_key_file` and `private_key_file`.
- * pull-secret.txt : File containing keys required to pull images on the cluster.
+ * `pull-secret.txt` : File containing keys required to pull images on the cluster.
 You can download it from RH portal after login https://cloud.redhat.com/openshift/install/pull-secret.

 ## How-to run Terraform resources
 On your Terraform client machine & tf_openshift4_pvc directory: